 Access for all

-As well as working closely with us to influence the Government's Major Conditions Strategy, the team is working closely with the clinical community to ensure these recommendations are taken on board by clinicians, not just in the UK but globally.
+As well as working closely with us to influence the Government's Major Conditions Strategy, the team has worked closely with the clinical community to ensure these recommendations are taken on board by clinicians, not just in the UK but globally.

 What's next?

-We've continued to support research into treating men in a more precise way.
-This includes projects looking to use existing and new treatments more accurately.
+We also fund a range of research into treating men in a more precise way, including projects looking to use existing and new treatments more accurately.

 202212 Kelly Coffey Spring Dm 2023 15